Frequently Asked Questions

 I am a chaplain at a prison that hasn't yet established The Welcome Directory

 We hope that what you have read so far has inspired you to talk with the managing chaplain about establishing the work at your prison.
 We know that prison chaplains have many demands on them and have made the process as easy as possible.
 We would love to talk to you about developing the work at your prison and offer you support.
 Please get in touch with for more information.

 Where exactly have you got to?

-As of November 2019, we have 133 faith communities registered with at least another 100 in the process of registration.
+As of March 2020, we have 125 faith communities registered with 13 outstanding applications being processed.
 The registration process can be slow because we want whole communities to talk about whether they want to register to be a welcoming and supportive faith community for people leaving prison.
 Getting whole communities to explore the themes together is how we imagine broad attitudinal change actually takes place.